 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This ensures that the work is done properly using current best installation practices.
+Confirm that your solar installer is properly licensed.
+This helps ensure that the work is done properly using current installation best practices.
 Idaho's Division of Building Safety recently began issuing solar PV contracting licenses.
-If it's a solar thermal system you're after, your installer must be a licensed plumbing contractor.
+If you're installing a solar thermal system, your installer must be a licensed plumbing contractor.

-To find a solar company that fits your budget, ask for free, detailed quotes from three to five providers.
-The quotes should outline all costs and list the solar equipment included.
-Looking at several quotes helps you identify the option that best fits your budget.
+Call at least three solar companies for free, itemized quotes.
+A quote should explain all costs and list the solar equipment included.
+Reviewing multiple quotes helps you find the option that aligns with your budget.

-Quality solar installations should come with comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation issues such as poor wiring, poor alignment, or cracks in the panels.
-The performance warranty ensures a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+Quality solar installations should have comprehensive workmanship and performance warranties.
+The workmanship warranty covers any installation problems such as poor wiring, poor alignment, or cracks in the panels.
+The performance guarantee ensures a specific energy output level.
+Strong guarantees indicate that a solar installer trusts its installations.

 Incentive Amount: